MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

 ## Summary

-In this exercise, you used Azure AI Foundry and the Azure OpenAI SDK to create a client application uses a DALL-E model to generate images.
+In this exercise, you used Azure AI Foundry and the Azure OpenAI SDK to create a client application uses a Flux model to generate images.

 ## Clean up

-If you've finished exploring DALL-E, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.
+If you've finished exploring Flux, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

 1. Return to the browser tab containing the Azure portal (or re-open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` in a new browser tab) and view the contents of the resource group where you deployed the resources used in this exercise.
 1. On the toolbar, select **Delete resource group**.